VictorAvelar/mollie-api-go/docs/README.md

 }
 ```

-QR code object represents an image of a QR code.
+QRCode object represents an image of a QR code.

 #### type Response